-Alternatively, if a security alert has been reported (in the Notification Area, next to the clock) then you can click on the notification balloon or doubleclick on the small Security Alert icon addition Windows Firewall, Windows Defender and Windows Automatic Updates are provided by Microsoft as part of a comprenhesive system to defend your computer.
-The antivirus application varies according to the program installed on your computer.
+Alternatively, if a security alert has been reported (in the Notification Area, next to the clock) then you can click on the notification balloon or double-click on the small Security Alert icon.

 The Action Center indicates the status and settings used for important applications that protect your computer.
-In
+In addition Windows Firewall, Windows